Make an air freshener

 Dry glassware

 Water spots can be a real annoyance.
 You clean your glassware and think it’s been dried properly only to pull out a foggy, spotted glass that no one wants to drink out of.
-Enter the coffee filter.
+Enter all the uses for coffee filters.
 Because of the quality of paper used to make coffee filters (after all, who wants paper bits in their morning joe?), coffee filters don’t leave any lint or smears behind.
 This makes them perfect to fully dry off your glassware without a trace.

 Check out more surprising cleaning tips that actually work!